All about finance

 Every day, we receive around 55,000 invoices from our policyholders and from doctors, hospitals and therapists.
 Around 50% of these are sent to us electronically, and the rest are scanned by us centrally.

-Please attach a pre-printed label to each reimbursement document you submit to us.
+Please attach a pre-printed label to each invoice you submit to us.
 This in turn helps us to speed up the billing process.